vian42/BNPTicketing/src/main/resources/TestDetails.md

 Pricing is dependent upon:

-1. Witch zone(s) you travel between.
+1. Which zone(s) you travel between.
 2. What train stations are situated on a zone boundary, say zones 2 and zone 3, these have a specific pricing rule.
 The customer is charged the lowest fare, for instance if you are travelling from zone 1 to a station on the boundary of zone 2 and 3 then you will be charged the fare of zone 1 to zone 2.
 3. You are charged per trip.